MacKuba

 • Thread Preferences – you can choose to have threads sorted by newest, oldest or most liked comments; there is also an experimental nested (tree-like) thread view that I highly recommend enabling (although for longer threads you may want to use my tool Skythread instead :]

-For replies, you can set a threshold of how many likes a reply needs to get to show up in the feed, and you can also choose to see all replies made by people you follow to anyone (this used to be the default, although now it’s turned off initially for new accounts).
-This option is actually pretty nice when you don’t follow many people at the beginning, because it’s a great way to find new people to follow – but it may get too noisy when you follow a lot of active people.
+• Following Feed Preferences – choose if you want to see replies, quotes, reposts etc. in the home feed.
+For replies, you can set a threshold of how many likes a reply needs to get to show up in the feed, and you can also choose to see all replies made by people you follow to anyone.
+This option is actually pretty nice when you don’t follow many people at the beginning, because it’s a great way to find new people to follow.
+(Some more options here were removed recently, see the Feeds section for more info & workaround.)

 • Chat Settings – who you want to be able to contact you via DMs: everyone, no one, or only people that you follow yourself (default is people you follow); conversations you’ve started before are accessible even if you change the setting